 Did you know that Guatemala is a country with 37 named volcanoes?
 And three of them —Pacaya, Fuego, and Santiaguito— are still active, attracting visitors from near and far to witness their power and beauty up close.

-One of the best (and most popular) ways to do so is hiking Volcan Acatenango, the stratovolcano adjacent to Volcan Fuego, which is predictably active.
+One of the best (and most popular) ways to do so is by hiking Acatenango Volcano and spending the night on the dormant stratovolcano adjacent to Fuego Volcano, which is predictably active.

-We’d heard for years that watching Volcan Fuego erupt was one of the top things to do in all of Central America, and we were not disappointed.
-Hiking Volcan Acatenango was one of our favorite things we did in Guatemala and was a highlight of our 3-month Central America trip.
+We’d heard for years that watching Fuego Volcano erupt was one of the top things to do in all of Central America, and we were not disappointed.
+Hiking Acatenango Volcano was one of our favorite things we did in Guatemala and was a highlight of our 3-month Central America trip.

 Here’s the skinny:

-You can hike as a day trip, but the best and most popular way to view Fuego’s famous eruptions is to stay overnight.
+- You can do the Acatenango hike as a day trip, but the best and most popular way to view Fuego’s famous eruptions is to stay overnight.

-There are many tour companies that offer overnight treks to spend the night in their “base camp” on Acatenango where you’ll have incredible views of lava-spewing Fuego all night long.
+- There are many tour companies that offer overnight treks to spend the night in their “base camp” on Acatenango where you’ll have incredible views of lava-spewing Fuego erupting all night long.

-Highlights: Volcan Acatenango is known for its above-the-cloud views and proximity to Volcan Fuego, one of the most active volcanoes in Guatemala.
+- Highlights: Volcano Acatenango is known for its above-the-cloud views and proximity to Volcano Fuego, one of the most active volcanoes in Guatemala.

-Time needed: While it is possible to do this difficult trek in one day, it is recommended to do an overnight trek.
-You won’t want to miss the nighttime views of Volcan Fuego spewing lava (it’s most active at night!) or the sunrise views from Acatenango’s summit.
+- Time needed: While it is possible to do this difficult trek in one day, it is recommended to do an overnight trek.
+You won’t want to miss the nighttime views of Fuego Volcano spewing lava (it’s most active at night!) or the sunrise views from Acatenango’s summit.

 Yes.
 Most of the time.

 Volcan Fuego is just about 3 km (1.8 miles) from Acatenango, so theoretically, you are pretty far away from the eruptions when you’re at base camp.
-(There is an option to actually hike to Volcan Fuego, in which case you’ll be closer.)
+There is an option to actually hike to Volcan Fuego, in which case you’ll be closer (more on that below!).